mattermost/docs/source/administration/upgrade.md

                          - An account with a **duplicate email address** will be updated so `+[TEAM_URL_NAME]` is appended to the local part of the email address.
 For example: An account with a duplicate email `steve@company.com` in the team at URL `https://mattermost.company.com/marketing` becomes `steve+marketing@company.com`.
 The `+marketing` used in this procedure is part of the RFC5233 email specification and most email systems will properly route `steve+marketing@company.com` to `steve@company.com`.
 After the upgrade, if email authentication is used for sign-in, the user would need to sign-in with the new email address.
                          - An account with a **duplicate username** will be updated so `[TEAM_URL_NAME].`” is prepended to the username.
 For example: An account with a duplicate username `steve` in the team at URL `https://mattermost.company.com/marketing` becomes `marketing.steve`.
          - Users with accounts containing duplicate emails or usernames will receive a notification email explaining the upgrade, and instructions on how to move to a single user account ([see example](http://www.mattermost.org/upgrading-to-mattermost-3-0/#notification))
-5. Restore the state of your server
-      1. Copy the backed up version of `config.json` in place of the default `config.json`.
-6. Start your server and address any setting changes relevant in the latest version of Mattermost
+7. Start your server and address any setting changes relevant in the latest version of Mattermost
       1. Run `sudo start mattermost`.
       2. Opening the **System Console** and saving a change will upgrade your `config.json` schema to the latest version using default values for any new settings added.
-7. Test the system is working by going to the URL of an existing team.
+8. Test the system is working by going to the URL of an existing team.
       1. You may need to refresh your Mattermost browser page in order to get the latest updates from the upgrade.
-8. After the Mattermost 3.0 upgrade users with duplicate accounts can follow instructions in the upgrade email they received to login to teams on which the duplicate accounts were created and add their primary account to the team and any private groups that are still actively used.
+9. After the Mattermost 3.0 upgrade users with duplicate accounts can follow instructions in the upgrade email they received to login to teams on which the duplicate accounts were created and add their primary account to the team and any private groups that are still actively used.
 Users can continue to access the direct message history of their duplicate accounts using their updated email addresses.

 ### Upgrading Team Edition prior to 3.x